swiftlang/swift-evolution/proposals/0161-key-paths.md

 which is both appealingly readable, and doesn't require read-modify-write copies (subscripts access `self` inout).
 Conflicts with existing subscripts are avoided by using a named parameter and generics to only accept key paths with a `Root` of the type in question.

 ### Referencing Key Paths
-Forming a `KeyPath` borrows from the same syntax added in Swift 3 to confirm the existence of a given key path, only now producing concrete values instead of Strings.
+Forming a `KeyPath` utilizes a new escape sigil `\`.
+We feel this best serves our needs of disambiguating from existing `#keyPath` expressions (which will continue to produce `Strings`) and existing type properties.

 Optionals are handled via optional-chaining.
-Multiply dotted expressions are allowed as well, and work just as if they were composed via the `appending` methods on `KeyPath`.
+Multiply dotted expressions are allowed as well, and work just as if they were composed via the `appending` methods on `KeyPath

-There is no change or interaction with the #keyPath() syntax introduced in Swift 3. `#keyPath(Person.bestFriend.name)` will still produce a String, whereas `#keyPath(Person, .bestFriend.name)` will produce a `KeyPath<Person, String>`.
+Forming a key path through subscripts (e.g. Array / Dictionary) will have the limitation that the parameter's type(s) must be `Hashable`.
+Should the archival and serialization proposal be accepted, we would also like to include `Codable` with an eye towards being able to make key paths `Codable` themselves in the future.

 ### Performance
-The performance of interacting with a property via `KeyPaths` should be close to the cost of calling the property directly.
+The performance of interacting with a property/subscript via `KeyPaths` should be close to the cost of calling the property directly.

 ## Source compatibility
 This change is additive and there should no affect on existing source.